Project Hail Mary

 Better than The Martian? 🤔

-No book is perfect, so I felt obligated to find something wrong with this and wrote down the only thing I could think of.
-Then I thought about it some more, and deleted it. 🤷♂️
+No book is perfect, so I tried to find something wrong with this one.
+I wrote down the only criticism I could think of… then thought about it some more and deleted it. 🤷♂️

-Now many people are probably going to criticize Project Hail Mary for not being as funny as The Martian.
-It definitely has comedy, it’s just not as in-your-face.
-But I think the dialed back comedy allowed the story have the proper impact and made it much more engaging and suspenseful.
-A perfect example of this is the Antarctica scene, I won’t go into detail to avoid spoilers, but it’s one of my favorite parts of the book and really puts into perspective the scope of the story.
+Some readers will probably say Project Hail Mary isn’t as funny as The Martian.
+That’s true, the humor is there, but it’s not as constant or in-your-face.
+Personally, I think pulling back on the comedy allowed the story to land with more impact, creating stronger suspense and engagement.
+A perfect example is the Antarctica scene.
+I won’t spoil it, but it’s one of my favorite parts of the book and really puts the scope of the story into perspective.

 “Your Honor,” Stratt interrupted.
 “Can I make motions now?”